Last updated on 2026-04-01

 Program Overview

 Increase your chances of landing a plumbing apprenticeship with Sheridan’s two-year plumbing technician diploma program.
-This program is designed to give you a competitive edge in the plumbing industry, where many individuals are vying for apprenticeship opportunities.
-Throughout the program, you will gain essential plumbing skills and knowledge, including the opportunity to earn your G3 gas technician license.
-With hands-on training in modern facilities, you will learn how to become a proficient plumber in Ontario, preparing you for a successful career in this essential trade.
+This program is designed to give you a competitive edge in the plumbing industry, equipping you with essential skills and knowledge.
+You will learn how to become a plumber in Ontario through hands-on training in modern facilities.
+Additionally, you will have the opportunity to earn your G3 gas technician license, which is a valuable asset in the field.
+With a focus on practical experience, this program prepares you for a successful career in plumbing.

 Program Structure

-The Plumbing Technician program at Sheridan is structured to provide a comprehensive education over a two-year period, consisting of four semesters.
-Here’s a brief overview of the program structure:
+The Plumbing Technician program at Sheridan is structured to provide comprehensive training over a two-year period.
+The program includes:

-- Field placement opportunities to apply skills in real-world settings
+- Field placements to apply your skills in real-world settings.

 Featured Experiences